 If you’re looking for a new speaker for your home or you’re ready to add the convenience of a virtual assistant, we have three smart speaker options that will make anyone’s life feel and sound better.

-Built with a rich and powerful sound, the Sonos Play:1 is a smart speaker for those who want convivence with a focus on speaker quality.
+Built with a rich and powerful sound, the Sonos One is a smart speaker for those who want convivence and a high-quality speaker.
 The wireless WiFi-enabled speaker is able to work on its own or be paired with other Sonos speakers to create an immersive listening experience.
-The Sonos Play:1 can be connected to Alexa or run through the Sonos app, with the ability to sync music, podcasts, or audiobooks throughout the home or play different tracks in each room with additional Sonos speakers.
+The Sonos One has Alexa built-in, making it easy to set up and use.

 Pros: Compact design with top of the line sound.
 Can be paired with other Sonos speakers for an immersive audio experience.